 - Guidance and advice for the student on housing, travel and safety in the host organization’s city. (if travel is suitable for the role)

 - Completing all work and tasks with integrity and professionalism;

-- Maintaining regular communication with his/her internship supervisor regarding the status of projects and emerging issues and concerns;
+- Maintaining regular communication with the internship supervisor regarding the status of projects and emerging issues and concerns;

 - Acquiring all necessary health and travel insurance, internship/work visas and permits;

-- All arrangements related to his/her travel to and from the host organization’s city, room and board, travel within the city and vaccinations.
+- All arrangements related to the travel to and from the host organization’s city, room and board, travel within the city and vaccinations.

-The Munk School of Global Affairs and the University of Toronto will be responsible for:
+The Munk School of Global Affairs & Public Policy and the University of Toronto will be responsible for: